Trauma Informed Primary Prevention - TIPP

 OSN: Oppression, Silence/Denial, & Normalized Harm.
 Root Causes of harm

-Primary Prevention =’s Stopping the problem before it happens.
+Primary Prevention: Stopping the problem before it happens.

 “An ounce of prevention is worth a pound of cure.”
 Ben Franklin

-Peer Solutions is an Arizona-based 501(c)(3) nonprofit organization founded in 1996 with the mission: Investing in Youth to Elevate Communities.
+Peer Solutions is an Arizona-based 501(c)(3) nonprofit organization founded in 1996 with the mission: Kids teaching kids to make the world a better place.

 We believe it takes everyone, everyday, everywhere to cultivate safe, equitable, respectful, and ultimately healthy communities today, tomorrow and forever.
 We work together to prevent Adverse Childhood Experiences before they begin, including: child abuse, domestic, dating, sexual, gun, and gang violence, substance abuse, depression, suicide, self-harm, eating disorders, homelessness, poverty, poor school performance, and more.
 Activities are positive, youth developed and led, year-round, and intergenerational.
 We are all Peers, We are all the Solution.

 We foster healthy communities by cultivating Safety, Equality and Respect (SER) as norms to prevent the root causes of these harms before they begin.
 The root causes are Oppression, Silence/Denial and Normalized harm (OSN).
 We cultivate SER to end OSN through G2BG-The Guts To Be Good.
 Five things everyone can do everyday, everywhere to make the world a better place: 1.
 The Guts to be Respectful, 2.
 The Guts to be Courteous, 3.
 The Guts to Speak-Up, 4.
 The Guts to be Honest, and 5.
 The Guts to Lend a Hand.